Soka Gakkai International

 There I saw a man in his 40s.
 His voice was rather hoarse, but he gave the impression of being completely at ease.
 The thick lenses of his eyeglasses caught the light.
 At first, I couldn't grasp what he was talking about, something to do with Buddhism.
 But then he also made penetrating comments on different topics, from the burning questions of daily life to contemporary politics.

 This was clearly not a traditional religious sermon, nor was it a lecture on philosophy.
 His words were concrete, and he was using commonplace events and examples to explain profound truths.
-The room was filled with people in shabby clothes, but there was energy and excitement in the air.
+The room was filled with people in shabby clothes, but there was energy and excitement in the air. related article On Shakyamuni An excerpt from the written works of Daisaku Ikeda on Shakyamuni Buddha (Gautama Siddhartha) from his birth to death; a reflection on the concept of a "Buddha."

 Mr. Toda was unlike anyone I had ever met.
 He spoke in simple, almost rough language, yet radiated warmth.
 I felt that I somehow knew him, that he was an old friend.